-Art and Poetry
+Art & Poetry

-In collaboration with VIAINDUSTRIAE and the INbookOUTbookIFbook program.
+Guest curated by Rachael Allen in partnership with VIAINDUSTRIAE and the INbookOUTbookIFbook program.

-August – October 2020
+Residency session: August – September 2020

 Symposium: September 2021

 Art & Poetry, Open Studios event at Viaindustriae, left to right: Tony Tremlett (guest curator 2019), Will Harris (poet in residence), Aisha Farr (artist), Gabriele Landi (artist), Jo Melvin (guest curator 2018), Lynton Talbot (curator in residence), Alice Mazzarella (Viaindustriae), Guy Robertson (curator, ML Studios), Typhaine Delaup (choreographer), Emanuele De Donno (Viaindustriae), Rachael Allen (poet in residence and Art & Poetry session curator), Tommaso Faraci (artist and assistant curator, ML Studios), Lynton Talbot (curator in residence), Franco Troiani (artist), Marie Jacotey (artist in residence), Rory Cook (poet), Sophie Collins (poet in residence).